deep-entertainment/egoventure-docs/docs/structure.md

 *EgoVenture* makes heavy use of [singletons]([Singletons (AutoLoad) &mdash; Godot Engine (stable) documentation in English](https://docs.godotengine.org/en/stable/getting_started/step_by_step/singletons_autoload.html)).
 The central singletons are `EgoVenture`, which handles the most basic parts of the game, `Backpack` for inventory handling and `Boombox` for handling audio.

 The whole game is made up of multiple Godot [scenes](scenes.md), that are switched when walking through the environments.
 Multiple parts of the environments (called *locations*) are bound together using a map scene.
-To optimize for performance and memory consumption, *EgoVenture* contains a scene caching algorithm that precaches upcoming scenes based on an index in their filenames and also removes unneeded scenes after a few steps.
+To optimize for performance and memory consumption, *EgoVenture* contains a scene caching algorithm that precaches upcoming scenes based on a cache map that can be generated when editing the game.

 Various tools like special *hotspots* are provided to ease and streamline game development.